1. Home

 Editorial Board

-The Editiorial Board is lead by the Managing Editor and the Executive Editor(s) who work with the Associate Editors and Student Advisory Editors.
+The Editorial Board is lead by the Managing Editor and the Executive Editor(s) who work with the Associate Editors and Student Advisory Editors.
 Board members are appointed by the Canadian Sociological Association Executive Committee in consultation with incumbent Editors and recommendations from Editorial Board and Association members.

 Contact the Journal Editors

-2023 Editorial Board
+2025 Editorial Board

-Michael Adorjan, University of Calgary
+Alex Bierman, University of Calgary

 Nancy Côté, Université Laval